Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiostranslate.md

 # Installing Hash Studios Translate

-Hash Studios Translate is a powerful and user-friendly translation tool, specifically designed for developers to effortlessly integrate multilingual support into their applications and projects.
-This guide will walk you through the installation process for Hash Studios Translate.

-Elevate your application with Hash Studios Translate and provide a truly immersive multilingual experience for your users.
-Enhance accessibility, broaden your audience, and streamline the translation process with the user-friendly, customizable, and powerful HS Translate.

 :::warning

 **Version:** This guide is for Unity 2022.3.6f1.
 The steps may be different in future versions of Unity.